Ice Safety

 • Always be on the lookout for overflow and be ready to avoid it.

-• Always travel with rope, pull strap, shovel, and other related equipment for safely and effectively pulling out snowmobiles that get stuck.
+• Always travel with rope, pull strap and shovel for safely recovering stuck snowmobiles.

 • Always carry some dry clothing to change into in case you get wet.